chrishaining/python_chatbots/README.md

 2. Chatbot asks the user how they are feeling.
 3. The chatbot responds to the user, then asks a further question.
 If the user gave a positive response for step 2, the question is a random question.
 If the user gave a negative response, the chatbot asks what is wrong.
 4. The chatbot gives a random response to the user's response.

+---

+__rule_based_bot__ uses regular expressions identify key words and give an appropriate response.
+This chatbot is __closed domain__, as the bot can only deal with a small set of topics related to payments.